 Their dimensions are not exactly identical either, with the wide 210 measuring 178.5 x 117.5 x 94.5 mm and the other model, 167.8 x 94.7 x 120.9 mm.
-Overall the former device looks smooth, chunkier and curvier compared to the sharp and clean angles of the Wide 300, that give it a box-like appearance.
+Overall the former device looks smooth, chunkier, and curvier compared to the sharp and clean angles of the Wide 300, which gives it a box-like appearance.
 Not many people seem to like the look of the Wide 300, preferring the Wide 210 instead.

 The viewfinder on the Wide 300 model is a bit difficult to work with for those who need to wear sight correction glasses at all times.
 Users of the older model didn’t complain about this feature.

-People using both camera also complained about their viewfinder.
-On the older model the viewfinder seems pretty useless if you want to take a vertical photo, as the top part gets cut off.
+People using both cameras also complained about their viewfinder.
+On the older model, the viewfinder seems pretty useless if you want to take a vertical photo, as the top part gets cut off.
 With the newer model, its viewfinder is not really reliable for close-up pictures.
-This is because the lens and the viewfinder are not close one to the other, and in very close photos this feature is crucial.
+This is because the lens and the viewfinder are not close to the other, and in very close photos this feature is crucial.

 Having exposure settings is important for those who care about what their pictures look like.
-The Instax Wide 210 doesn’t have such controls, but they have been added on the Wide 300.
-However there are just two options to choose from: high and low key.
+The Instax Wide 210 doesn’t have such controls, but they have been added to the Wide 300.
+However, there are just two options to choose from: high and low.
 Additionally, still related to the exposure, the older model has only an automatic mode.
 The newer model has an automatic mode and a program mode.